LaisColetta/pands_project/README.md

 2) jupter notebook - https://www.youtube.com/watch?v=HW29067qVWk&ab_channel=CoreySchafer
 3) youtube video - Python Data Analysis with Iris Dataset | Data Science, plotting & graphing

 On the 26th of March, I started the project by exploring some statistical analysis that could be done through tables and looking at the type of data I was working with.
-There are a lot of projects that use the Iris data set in Machine Learning and most of the analysis I found were being used in that context.
+There are a lot of projects that use the Iris data set in Machine Learning and most of the analyses I found were being used in that context.

 I later found out that the reason why this Iris dataset became a test case for classification methods in the machine learning and the pattern recognition field is because one class of the three Iris species in the data set is linearly separable from the other two classes while the other two classes are not linearly separable from each other.

-After I considered my analysis finished and I was satisfied with the variaty of plots I used in the project, I started looking at other analysis and what I could and what I would prefer to not add into my analysis.
-This was labed as the 'Other Iris Dataset Analysis'.
+After I considered my analysis finished and I was satisfied with the variety of plots I used in the project, I started looking at other analyses and what I could and what I would prefer to not add to my analysis.
+This was labeled as the 'Other Iris Dataset Analysis'.

-26/04- Finish other analysis
 27/04 - Write conclusion
 28/04 - Finish Read me and analysis.py
 29/04 - reviewing and exporting

-Summary and conclusions
+## Summary and conclusions

 Much of modern statistical and machine learning is based upon the work of R.A Fisher in the 20th century and he is often referred to as the father of modern statistics.
 Fisher developed the linear discriminant model based on the combination of the four measurement features in the Iris dataset.
 The dataset became a test case for classification methods in the machine learning and the pattern recognition field because one class of the three Iris species in the data set is linearly separable from the other two classes while the other two classes are not linearly separable from each other.